exonum/exonum-doc/src/architecture/storage.md

 Such differentiation corresponds to schemas in the relational databases.
 There may be different tables with the same name located in different schemas.
-System tables may be considered as tables for the especial consensus "service"; Exonum Core creates and uses these tables using the same APIs as services do.
+System tables may be considered as tables for the especial consensus “service”; Exonum Core creates and uses these tables using the same APIs as services do.

 Every table is uniquely identified by the compound prefix, which is used